J3Unknown/MSP-dart-2025-2026/Task1/Task1.md

 ## Problem 1

-Rules of the "Rock, Paper, Scissors" game are:
+Rules of the "rock, paper, scissors" game are:

 Return only String of the result.